filannim/clinical-norma/README.md

     ('postoperative day #4', 'DATE', '2012-01-20', 'postoperative_num1', 'NA')
     $

-The first parameter is the temporal expression and the second one is the utterance date expressed in the format YYYYMMDD.
-It needs both to work.
 The output is a set of 5 elements: 1) temporal expression post-processed 2) type 3) value 4) name of the fired rule 5) modifier.

 ##License